tandrewnichols/varity/README.md

 ## Why?

-The ability to pass a variable number of parameters to functions is a nice feature of javascript, but it can sometimes lead to boilerplate code at the top of a method to determine which parameters you're actual working with.
+The ability to pass a variable number of parameters to functions is a nice feature of javascript, but it can sometimes lead to boilerplate code at the top of a method to determine which parameters you're actually working with.
 Something like

 ```javascript
 function (url, params, options, callback) {